syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Recurrence.md

 {% endhighlight %}

-The RRule is assigned to the created ScheduleAppointment as given below.
+The RRULE is assigned to the created ScheduleAppointment as given below.

 {% highlight c# %}